-Sew4Home Creative Director, Alicia Thommas was pondering a pillow one day, as she is often known to do, when a thought struck her.
-“This poor little pillow’s so plain,” she mused.
+We were pondering a pillow one day, as we are often known to do, when a thought struck us.
+“This poor little pillow’s so plain,” we mused.
 “It needs a new look, a fresh take, a … new wardrobe!”
 Thus was born a Sew4Home exclusive: the Pillow Jacket.
 It’s like an outfit for your pillow.
 The jacket slips over a complimentary fabric-covered pillow to create a new and unique, layered look.
 This pinafore version of the Pillow Jacket makes an adorable nursery accent.

 We love how a Pillow Jacket can give one simple throw pillow the flexibility to mix and match fabrics and create a virtually endless variety of combinations.
 Change out the base pillow’s jacket to match a room’s new color scheme, to freshen up your decor for the change of seasons, or just because it’s fun to play dress up.

-We originally used the Andalucia collection by Patty Young for Michael Miller Fabrics; any two coordinating fabrics will work great.
+We originally used the Andalucia collection by Patty Young for Michael Miller Fabrics, but any two coordinating fabrics will work great.

 Pillows are always a good project when you’re new to sewing.
 To make this a perfect beginner project, we’ve added extra tips, links, and techniques throughout.